Programme

 AGM

-The College’s 54th AGM will be held at the ICC in Wales at 6.40pm on Wednesday 25 June.
 All members are welcome to attend.
-Should voting be necessary, those eligible to vote (Members, Fellows and Specialist Associates) will need to have a web-enabled electronic device with them.
+Those eligible to vote (Members, Fellows and Specialist Associates) will need to have a web-enabled electronic device with them.

 -

-Book your ticket now and find out more information about the party on our website.
-Don't forget, we have sold out in the past, so book early to avoid disappointment!
+Book your ticket and find out more information on our website.

 - 8.00am – 9.00am Registration